Starcounter/Docs/docs/docker-sample.md

     /// <summary>
     /// This simple console application demonstrates how to build a service provider
-    /// for the Starcounter services, to fetch service instances from it, and then
+    /// for the Starcounter services, to fetch service instances from it,
-    /// how to use the services to make basic database transactions with basic database
+    /// and then how to use the services to make basic database transactions
-    /// interactions like SQL queries and inserts.
+    /// with basic database interactions like SQL queries and inserts.
     /// </summary>
     public class Program
     {
         public static void Main(string[] args)
         {
             string name = args.FirstOrDefault() ??
 "Noname";
+            string connectionString =
+                "Database=./.database/ConsoleApp;OpenMode=CreateIfNotExists;StartMode=StartIfNotRunning;StopMode=IfWeStarted";

             // Here we create a service collection that we add the Starcounter services to.
             // When we call BuildServiceProvider(), we get an instance that we can use to
             // fetch service instances, for example ITransactor, which we then can use to
             // to make database transactions.
             using var services = new ServiceCollection()
-                .AddStarcounter("Database=./.database/ConsoleApp;OpenMode=CreateIfNotExists;StartMode=StartIfNotRunning;StopMode=IfWeStarted")
-                .BuildServiceProvider();
+                .AddStarcounter()
+                .BuildServiceProvider(connectionString);

             // Here we fetch our ITransactor instance from the service provider. var transactor = services.GetRequiredService<ITransactor>();